cpsamtec/virtuin/DOCUMENTATION.md

     - reset: reset that statuses of tasks (progress, state, etc.)
     - disable: disable a user from running a task
     - enable: enable a user to run a task
-    - each key is optional
+    - each of the preceding keys are optional
     - values can be *all* which refers to every task in the group.
-    Alternatively the value can be an array to specify each task index starting from 0 in the same group.
+    Alternatively the value can be an array to specify each task by index starting from 0 in the same group.
+    - the commands are processed in the order reset, disable, enable.